purbeshmitra/SOLOgenBench/README.md

 |Mistral | 14% |
 |Mistral-thinking | 74% |

-* This easy mode is chosen for accomodating all the LLMs.
-A lot of the LLM providers do not allow bigger prompt size.

 ### Some additional notes

-* 400 words and 50 sentences were chosen because otherwise, they were not fitting the prompt size requirements of the models (except for Gemini).
+* This easy mode - 400 words and 50 sentences were chosen because otherwise, they were not fitting the prompt size requirements of the models (except for Gemini).
-* Only GPT-4o, Claude (in artifact), Gemini, Grok (in artifact), and Qwen models followed accurate response format.
+* Only GPT-4o, Claude, Gemini, Grok, and Qwen models followed accurate response format.
 All other models responded with extra exlanation, like, "Sure, here are 50 sentences..."
 Responses from those outputs were manually extracted.